timkippdev/workout-plans/four-week-workout-plan.md

 # Four Week Workout Plan

 Day One - Monday
 Day Two - Tuesday
 Day Three - Thurday
 Day Four - Friday

 ## Week One

-Do *Warmup A* on Day 1 and Day 3.
-Do *Warmup B* on Day 2 and Day 4
+Do **Warmup A** on Day One and Day Three.
+Do **Warmup B** on Day Two and Day Four

 ### Warmup A